Supply Chain Management

 The company's Supplier Responsibility Standards was published in full for the first time in 2014, with 100 pages covering 20 key areas.
 It included clauses on discrimination, working week, child labour and forced labour.
 It did not include a committment to paying a living wage nor to allow collective bargaining, only as respected by local law.
 The working week clause stated "Our Supplier Code of Conduct limits working weeks to 60 hours except in unusual circumstances."
 This was not considered to be an adequate policy as it allowed for working weeks in excess of 60 hours.
 The Standards applied to Apple suppliers, their subcontractors, and their next-tier suppliers.
-Apple supplies details about their 18 final assembly facilities and you can download a list of their top 200 suppliers.
+Apple supplied details about their 18 final assembly facilities and you could download a list of their top 200 suppliers.
 As only three clauses were met adequately, it was considered to have a poor Supply Chain Policy.

-The company's Supplier Responsibility 2014 Progress Report included some evidence of stakeholder engagement; it joined the Fair Labor Association (FLA) in 2012, works with Enough project, EICC and IDH Sustainable Trade Initiative on tin and conflict minerals.
+The company's Supplier Responsibility 2014 Progress Report included some evidence of stakeholder engagement; it joined the Fair Labor Association (FLA) in 2012, worked with Enough project, EICC and IDH Sustainable Trade Initiative on tin and conflict minerals.
 Apple was judged to have rudimentary stakeholder engagement as it was not clear whether workers could provide feedback in their own language.

 Apple Inc Corporate Communications:Supplier Responsibility 2014 Progress Report (February 2014)